anothersnoopy/Life-Adventure/README.md

 2. Edit the PATH(where you want your diary stay) in the function.cpp

 3. Once you have a C++ compiler, compile it and run.
-For example, on linux if you have g++ , use these comandline:
+For example, on linux if you have g++ , use these comand lines:

 >`g++ main.cpp -o run`